Epipolar Geometry Improves Video Generation Models: Experiments

-\textbf{Data and Metrics:} We evaluate on 400 videos from DL3DV~\cite{dl3dv} and RealEstate10K~\cite{re10k} test sets, using Gemma-3 VLM~\cite{gemma3} to generate challenging camera motion descriptions.
-For generalization, we test on VBench 2.0~\cite{vbench}, MiraData \cite{miradata} and VideoReward~\cite{videoreward} benchmarks extending beyond static scenes.
-We measure performance using: (1) VideoReward VLM for motion quality assessment, (2) VBench protocol~\cite{vbench} for standardized motion and visual quality metrics, (3) classical geometric consistency via Sampson epipolar error, and (4) 3D reconstruction quality via Gaussian Splatting to validate downstream task impact.
+{\looseness=-1 We evaluate on 400 videos from DL3DV~\citep{dl3dv} and RealEstate10K~\citep{re10k} test sets, using Gemma-3 VLM~\citep{gemma3} to generate challenging camera motion descriptions.
+For generalization, we test on VBench~2.0~\citep{vbench}, MiraData~\citep{miradata}, and VideoReward~\citep{videoreward} benchmarks extending beyond static scenes.
+We measure performance using: (1)~VideoReward VLM for motion quality assessment, (2)~VBench protocol~\citep{vbench} for standardized motion and visual quality metrics, (3)~classical geometric consistency via Sampson epipolar error, and (4)~3D reconstruction quality via Gaussian Splatting to validate downstream task impact. }

-\textbf{Human Evaluation:} We conduct two-stage human evaluation to understand practical improvements.
-First, annotators label videos as geometrically consistent or inconsistent based on visible artifacts and motion stability.
-This reveals that our Wan-2.1 1.3B baseline produces consistent videos only 54.1\% of the time, confirming significant room for improvement despite the model's general capabilities.
-Second, annotators perform pairwise comparisons between baseline and finetuned versions.
-This protocol demonstrates that our approach preserves quality for already-consistent content while dramatically improving inconsistent cases (60.4\% vs 7.5\% win rate for problematic videos).
+{\looseness=-1 \textbf{Human Evaluation:} We conduct two-stage human evaluation.
+First, annotators label videos as geometrically consistent based on visible artifacts and motion stability.
+This reveals that the baseline produces consistent videos only 54.1\% of the time, confirming significant room for improvement.
+Second, annotators perform pairwise comparisons between baseline and aligned versions, demonstrating that our approach preserves quality for already-consistent content while dramatically improving inconsistent cases (60.4\% vs 7.5\% win rate). }